skylight-hq/skylight.digital/_projects/hhs_telehealth_website.md

 {% capture summary %}
   <p>
-    Under the nationwide COVID-19 emergency declaration, telehealth plays a significant role in the nation's healthcare system, allowing patients to access medical care from home.
+    Under the nationwide COVID-19 emergency declaration, telehealth plays a significant role in the nation’s healthcare system, allowing patients to access medical care from home.
   </p>

   <p>